MacareuxDigital/lagoon-concretecms-base/README.md

 * Nginx
 * MariaDB 10.11

+## Initial Setup

+You can change the following values to fit your project:

+* Language code to install translations in `.lagoon.yml` file.
+Default is `ja_JP`.
+* Time zone of your system default in `docker-compose.yml` and `php.ini` files.
+Default is `Asia/Tokyo`.

 ## Local environment setup using pygmy

 [pygmy](https://pygmy.readthedocs.io/en/mkdocs/) is required to run this project locally.
 You can install it using the following command: